Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/ButtonAndLEDs.rst

     #define ledPin    0     //define the ledPin
     #define buttonPin 1     //define the buttonPin

 In the while loop of main function, use digitalRead(buttonPin) to determine the state of Button.
-When the button is pressed, the function returns low level, the result of “if” is true, and then turn on LED.
+When the button is pressed, the function returns low level, the result of "if" is true, and then turn on LED.
 Or, turn off LED

 .. literalinclude:: ../../../freenove_Kit/Code/C_Code/02.1.1_ButtonLED/ButtonLED.c
     :linenos: